opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 * swapId: you can swap the content of the dialog with another div (body for example)

-To set put a view into a dialog, either you specify the div id of the dialog as argument div view Id such as:
+To set a view into a dialog, you can specify the div id of the dialog as argument div view Id such as:

 ```javascript
 var someDialog    = new OSH.UI.DialogView(<dialog layout div id>,{